duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/998_AMOD18_VisualOdometry.md

 Resolution: You might have a too dynamic scene, for the visual odometry to run correctly.

-Symptom: The estimated pose is really bad and the scene is dynamic
+Symptom: The estimated pose is really bad and the scene is not dynamic

 Resolution: Debug the pipeline by turning on the plotting parameters